Yrrrrrf/academic-hub/README.md

 Academic Hub offers a robust set of features designed to streamline academic data management:

 - **Comprehensive Data Management**: Handle student records, course information, faculty details, and more.
-- **Real-time Updates**: Utilize Supabase's real-time capabilities for instant data synchronization.
+- **Real-time Updates**: Utilize PLpgSQL real-time capabilities for instant data synchronization.
 - **Cross-platform Compatibility**: Access the system via web browsers or as a desktop application.
 - **Scalable Architecture**: Designed to handle large volumes of data efficiently.
 - **User-friendly Interface**: Intuitive design using DaisyUI for enhanced user experience.